puppybits/Development-Best-Practices/Agile-Costs-and-Rewards-Analysis.md

 * QA needs to understand and test both isolation of work and integration or work.
 * everybody codes, everybody is a tech lead, everybody has input in the design/UX/services process
 * Using retrospectives to subconsciously have the team filter up the main issues and constantly improve the process where it's most needed.
 * The end of sprint product demos are the key to innovation.
-Analyze what was done, if it should be changed/improved, reset course if necessary (by queuing up tasks for a future sprint), bring all the teams together to review the product's usefulness and
+Analyze what was done.
+If it should be changed/improved, reset course if necessary (by queuing up tasks for a future sprint).
+Bring all the teams together to review the product's usefulness and how to improve.

 ---

-# Planning Process
+## Time for self-reflection: Are you doing Agile right?

 ---

+* Do your good developers and testers leave on time between 90 and 95% of the time?
+* Are you becoming more constant with completing the task agreed upon at the beginning of the sprint?
+* Do you have some free time to work on improving the process?
+* Are you triaging properly?
+When you spend time changing something on process does it make developers, testers, creative, business owners and end users happier?
+* Do you have anything metric'ed and tracked across sprints?
+(If you're not then give an SLA to the business owner that gets a bullet point in the product demo)
+* Is there enough pain when someone fails to follow and improve the process?
+If you have a bad coder it should be harder for him to get it bad code accepted in the sprint and simpler for him to do the code right.
+If they have to stay late to re-write bad code in order to make it into the sprint they will learn how to do it right so they can work less.
+* When good things happen are they self-promoting to create more good things?
+* How can you show you're improving something unless it's tracked or documented?
+* Are you living in isolated email accounts or collectively building better documentation to decide what/how to work?

+---

+# Piece by Piece Analysis of Agile

+---

+## Planning Process

+---

-## Pre-Planning
+### Pre-Planning

 Ad-hoc developers reviewing task documentation from creative, back-end service methods, data model and stubs and QA acceptance criteria.
 This is a continual process during the sprint.
 Until a  developer on the team signs off on all the requirements the task can not be included in the sprint.